Jakedalus/admin-dashboard/README.md

 `npm run dev`

-to start the dev server, which will restart on each save.
+to start the dev server, which uses nodemon to restart on each save.

 ## To run the integration tests